 Employers may offer small, immediate financial incentives to save for retirement

-Already, an employer is the number one reason people start saving for retirement—and now that may be even more true.
-With SECURE Act 2.0 legislation, employers would be allowed to offer small immediate incentives, like low-amount gift cards, to encourage joining and contributing to employer-sponsored retirement plans.
+Already, an employer is the number one reason people start saving for retirement, according to Human Interest research from 2020—and now that may be even more true.
+With SECURE 2.0 legislation, employers can offer small, immediate incentives, like low-amount gift cards, to encourage employees to contribute to employer-sponsored retirement plans.

 Increased savings flexibility for those 60 and over